moali811/Airborne-Insights_Elevating-Aviation-with-Data-Magic/README.md

 <br><br>

 ## 2. Data: Unveiling the Treasure Trove
 Our treasure trove, sourced primarily from Spire Aviation and embellished with gems from the IATA/ICAO List, revealed flight schedules, airlines, airports, aircraft types, and the mystical dance of departure/arrival times.
-(IATA/ICAO List data: GitHub: [https://github.com/ip2location/ip2location-iata-icao])
+(IATA/ICAO List data: [GitHub](https://github.com/ip2location/ip2location-iata-icao)
 <br><br>

 ## 3. Preparing the Spell: Data Exploration and Preprocessing